 Academic (J.D. & LL.M.)

-The Mission of the Western Michigan University Thomas M. Cooley Law School is to prepare its graduates for entry into the legal profession through an integrated program with practical legal education as its guiding principle and focus.
-This mission includes providing broad access to those who seek the opportunity to study law, while requiring those to whom that opportunity is offered to meet the Law School's rigorous academic standards.
+The Mission of Western Michigan University Thomas M. Cooley Law School is to prepare its graduates for entry into the legal profession through an integrated program with practical legal education as its guiding principle and focus.
+This mission includes providing broad access to those who seek the opportunity to study law, while requiring that those to whom that opportunity is offered to meet WMU-Cooley’s rigorous academic standards.

 Founded in 1972 in Lansing, Michigan, Western Michigan University Thomas M. Cooley Law School exists and operates as a single legal and accredited entity with campuses located in Auburn Hills, Grand Rapids, and Lansing, Michigan, and Tampa Bay (Riverview), Florida.
 It is accredited by the American Bar Association (ABA) and the Higher Learning Commission (HLC).
 It is also licensed by the Florida Commission for Independent Education (FCIE).

-Western Michigan University Thomas M. Cooley Law School has been fully approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association since 1978, following provisional approval in 1975.
-The ABA also fully approved the programs at Auburn Hills and Grand Rapids, and it has provisionally approved the Tampa Bay campus.
+Western Michigan University Thomas M. Cooley Law School is fully approved by the American Bar Association, Council of the Section of Legal Education and Admissions to the Bar.
+The School operates campuses at Auburn Hills, Grand Rapids, and Lansing, Michigan, and Tampa Bay, Florida.
+Students who graduate from any of these campuses are graduates of a fully approved law school.

 American Bar Association